BODY DESIGN & STRUCTURE

 - Swivel cancels when speed drops to 3 mph (left-hand turns only)

 Each rear taillight assembly has an array of 28 LEDs.
 The taillights use 14 LEDs, arranged as the perimeter of a circle, and the brake lights use an additional 14 LEDs.
 When the brakes are applied, all 28 LEDs light up, illuminating the entire area.
-The RL's center high-mounted stop lamp also uses LEDs.
-Besides providing a high-tech look, LED lights react quicker (they turn on/off much quicker than traditional bulbs) and produce crisper illumination which translates to greater visibility and improved safety.
+The RL's center high-mounted stop lamp (CHMSL) also uses LEDs.
+Besides providing a high-tech look, LED lights react quicker (they turn on/off more quickly) and produce crisper illumination than traditional bulbs, which translates to greater visibility.
 The projected service life of the RL's LED lights is an impressive 2,000 hours.

 DAYTIME RUNNING LIGHTS